caelunshun/riposte/README.md

 # riposte
 A clone of Civilization IV (2005).
 It is written from scratch (no game engine) and has, at various points in time, consisted of C++ or Lua code.
 Now, the whole implementation is in Rust.
-(Those rewrites were tedious but satisfying).
+The legacy C++ code is still available in the [`src`](./src) directory.

 The graphics rendering uses [`dume`](https://github.com/caelunshun/dume), a 2D renderer I wrote on top of WebGPU, and the UI is based on [`duit`](https://github.com/caelunshun/duit), another one of my libraries.